bryanurizar/myMetrics/README.md

 ### Interesting Challenges/Learning Experiences

-- Persistence of Drag and Drop to the database
+- Implmentation of the Drag and Drop API and persistence of dragged items to the database
 - Creating a user actions log table in the database to collect data for the analytics
 - Learned of OAuth / OpenID Connect
 - MySQL and learned to write SQL queries / prevent SQL injection attacks